 Each year, the Chinese New Year festivities attract crowds of curious onlookers.
 Many of Paris’s districts are colourfully decorated, and parades, events and exhibitions are organized throughout the city.
-In 2024, Chinese New Year – also called Lunar New Year, Spring Festival or, by the Vietnamese, Têt Holiday – starts on Saturday 10 February and marks the start of the year of the Wood Dragon.
+In 2025, Chinese New Year – also called Lunar New Year, Spring Festival or, by the Vietnamese, Têt Holiday – starts on Wednesday 29 January 2025 and marks the start of the Year of the Snake.

 Other parades are planned :